ajpeacock0/project-rome/project-rome-docs/connected-devices/android/how-to-guides/command-remote-devices-and-apps-android.md

 ---
-title: Command remote devices and apps (Android)
+title: How to implement device relay on Android devices
 description: This guide will show how to discover remote devices and apps and then launch apps or interact with app services. ms.author: pafarley
 author: PatrickFarley